alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/markdown/process.md

     - Ensure there is no border using: `pad_inches=0` with `plt.savefig()`.
     - Use `plt.close()` to prevent each image plotting, to improve code runtime.

+> Note: The spectrograms used in the project uses a `linear` frequency type ([Source](https://librosa.org/doc/0.10.1/generated/librosa.display.specshow.html#librosa.display.specshow)).

 2. Resize the image to reduce the number of feature inputs for the machine learning model later.
     - Refer to the `resize_option()` function in [functions.ipynb](https://github.com/alyssahondrade/Project4/blob/main/notebooks/functions.ipynb).